joutwater/thesis/README.md

 ### What does your audience learn and take away from their user experience?

 - The audience learns about the intricate science, choices, and processes around optimizing berry flavor and taste.
-This tells a larger story about modern agriculture and brings up issues like sustainability and GMOs
+This tells a larger story about modern agriculture and brings up issues like sustainability and GMOs.

 ## Subjectivity of Taste in Food : Thesis Idea 1